michaelchen78/AuNP-oleylamine/README.md

 # AuNP-oleylamine
-Using lammps MD simulations to study the interactions between gold nanoparticles and oleylamine ligands
+Using lammps MD simulations to study the interactions between gold nanoparticles and oleylamine ligands.